gkapfham/www.gregorykapfhammer-old.com/_posts/2015-07-05-Big-Data-Big-Deal.md

 <p>
 This statement was written to support my participation in a panel at the <em>27th International Conference on Software Engineering and Knowledge Engineering</em>.
-To view the accompanying slides for this presentation, please refer to {% cite Kapfhammer2015a %}.
-If you want to learn more about new work that my colleagues and students and I are conducting in the area of efficiently testing data-centric applications, please read {% include _popovers/paper_reference.html cite="Kinneer2015" %} and {% include _popovers/paper_reference.html cite="Kinneer2015a" trailing="," %} two papers that were also presented at the same conference.
+To view the accompanying slides for this presentation, please refer to {% include _popovers/paper_reference.html cite="Kapfhammer2015a" %}.
+If you want to learn more about new work that my colleagues and students and I are conducting in the area of efficiently testing data-centric applications, please read
+{% include _popovers/paper_reference.html cite="Kinneer2015" %} and {% include _popovers/paper_reference.html
+cite="Kinneer2015a" trailing="," %} two papers that were also presented at the same conference.
 </p>
 {% enddescribe %}